aragon/foundry-env/README.md

 Both test helpers provide useful defaults while allowing you to pass extra parameters via `args='...'`.

-- `make run-test-local` will unset `ETHERSCAN_API_KEY`, making local tests run faster
+- Extending `make run-test-local` will unset `ETHERSCAN_API_KEY`, making local tests run faster
-- `make run-test` will run tests in default mode, allowing to run fork tests and similar
+- Extending `make run-test` will run tests in default mode, allowing to run fork tests and similar

-## What's included
+## Included settings

-The `base.mk` file is in charge of *computing* the commands to run, given the environment variables defined.
+The `base.mk` file is in charge of *computing* the commands to run, given the network environment variables defined by `lib/foundry-env/.env`.

-For every (supported) network, the following variables are available:
+For every (supported) network, the following variable names are provided:

 ```env
 # Used by Foundry